This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Morton neuroma is when tissue thickens around one of the nerves in your foot.
+Morton neuroma is inflammation of one of the nerves in your foot.
 It usually occurs in the ball of your foot, between your third and fourth toes.

 You may need any of the following:

 - NSAIDs help decrease swelling and pain or fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.